syedumerahmedcode/linkedlist/readme.md

 # Singly linked list

-## Creation - singly linked list
+## Creation in singly linked list

 The creation of a singly linked list follows the following pseudo code:

 - TODO: Add a diagram representing creation of singly linked list.

-## Insertion - Linked List in memory
+## Insertion in Linked List in memory

 The following three variations are  possible for insertion in a singly linked list: